dbmdz/solr-ocrhighlighting/docs/query.md

     This can improve highlighting performance, since less of the input file needs to be read and should be disabled when you index your documents at the page-level, i.e. when the identify of the page is encoded elsewhere in the document.

+`hl.ocr.scorePassages`:
+:   When `off` (defaults to `on`), the snippets are returned in order of their occurrence in the document.
+Otherwise,
+    it will follow Solr's default strategy for scoring highlighting snippets, which treats each candidate snippet as a 'mini-document' that is scored using TF-IDF/BM25, treating the parent document as the corpus.
+This results in a relevance score in relation to the parent document, i.e. the first snippet should be the most relevant snippet in the document.